corrily/ios-sdk/README.md

 ### Determining User's country

 Both App Store and Corrily Platform supports country-based price localization.
 Therefore, each signed User or anonymous Device should be associated with a country.
-By default, Corrily SDK tries to fetch country from App Store, and use it to fetch Paywall from Corrily.
+By default, Corrily SDK tries to **fetch User's country from App Store**, and use it to fetch Paywall from Corrily.

 It's also possible to explicitly set User's country by running:
 ```swift